StayPirate/HTB-Notes/pages/AD Kerberos Authentication.md

 - #+BEGIN_QUOTE
-  [RFC4120](https://www.rfc-editor.org/rfc/rfc4120): The Kerberos Network Authentication Service (V5)
+  [RFC4120](https://www.rfc-editor.org/rfc/rfc4120): The Kerberos Network Authentication Service (V5) [[MS-KILE](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-kile/2a32282e-dd48-4ad9-a542-609804b02cc9)]: Kerberos Protocol Extensions *(Microsoft implementation of the Kerberos protocol extension which provides additional capability for authorization information including group memberships, interactive logon information, and integrity levels.)*
   #+END_QUOTE
 - A key difference between Kerberos and [[NTLM Authentication]] is that with the latter the client starts the authentication process with the application server itself.
-On the other hand, Kerberos client authentication involves the use of a domain controller in the role of a **Key Distribution Center ([KDC](https://en.wikipedia.org/wiki/Key_distribution_center))**.
+On the other hand, Kerberos client authentication involves the use of a domain controller in the role of a **[Key Distribution Center](((6565b3f7-61b6-4b2a-a59d-01d20e6acd96))) (KDC)**.
 The client starts the authentication process with the KDC and not the application server. id:: 655a4269-4fa1-4988-b577-ad77f90064c0
-- The *KDC* *(Key Distribution Center)* holds a database of the keys used in the authentication process and consists of two main parts: id:: 655b6438-649a-4e31-9922-6decb3528b14
-	- The  *Authentication Server service* responsible for authenticating clients. logseq.order-list-type:: number
-	- The *Ticket Granting Service* that provides tickets to the client systems. logseq.order-list-type:: number
 - The *[Privilege Attribute Certificate](((655f3e21-772b-48c3-b6e6-bd342fb92403)))* (PAC) adds **authorization capabilities** to the Microsoft Kerberos implementation, which by itself does not provide authorization.
 - **Kerberos Workflow**
   id:: 655a4269-b8f7-4f0f-b437-f04b362912d9